grandonblake/eHealth/README.md

 # eHealth
-A simple Java Online Hospital Appointment System
+A simple locally-ran Hospital Appointment System using Java.

 This project was a group effort that was submitted on March 23, 2021 as a Final Project requirement during my 1st year in College.